vippsas/vipps-report-api/api-guide/settlement.md

 balance of the ledger is paid out to a configured account number and the balance is reset.

-The following illustration shows an example day at a low traffic merchant.
+The following illustration shows an example day at a low-traffic merchant.
 *Captures* and *refunds* (described in further detail below) are added to the ledger, changing the balance of funds that Vipps owes the merchant.
 In the end, the balance is paid out.
 The payout is itself a transaction on the ledger,